Ojuelegba (song)

 "Ojuelegba" is a song by Nigerian singer Wizkid from his self-titled second studio album, Ayo (2014).
+The official remix features rap verses by Canadian rapper Drake and English grime artist Skepta.
+"Ojuelegba" won Song of the Year at The Headies 2015 and Hottest Single of the Year at the 2015 Nigeria Entertainment Awards.

+Background

-Written by Wizkid and produced by the record producing duo Legendury Beatz, the song emphasizes the singer's hardships as an underground artist who wandered the streets of Ojuelegba to support his recording ambition.
-The title is derived from the metropolitan area of Lagos Mainland.
+"Ojuelegba" was written by Wizkid and produced by the record producing duo Legendury Beatz.
+It emphasizes the singer's hardships as an underground artist who wandered the streets of Ojuelegba to support his recording ambition.
+The song's title is derived from the metropolitan area of Lagos Mainland.
 "Ojuelegba" received numerous airplay on all major radio stations in Nigeria, and peaked at number one on Capital Xtra's Afrobeats Chart for February 2015.
+A video posted to Instagram in November 2013 shows Wizkid recording the song in a studio.
+The singer intended to feature 2Baba on the track.

+"Ojuelegba" (Remix)

-The song's official remix features vocals by Canadian rapper Drake and English grime artist Skepta.
+The remix of "Ojuelegba" features rap verses by Canadian rapper Drake and English grime artist Skepta.
 It made its premiere on OVO Sound Radio in July 2015, and was ranked 12th on The Faders list of the 107 Best Songs of 2015.
-Prior to its release, Ghanaian rapper Sarkodie released a cover of the song.
+Ghanaian rapper Sarkodie released a cover version of the original track in March 2015.
+The remix of "Ojuelegba" originated through external interests rather than a planned follow-up by Wizkid.
+Skepta introduced the song to Drake after meeting him at the Wireless Festival in early July 2015.
+Wizkid later revealed that Drake proposed recording the track.
+According to the singer, the two connected on Instagram and agreed to meet in London.
+Wizkid said Drake recorded his verse prior to them meeting and disclosed that the entire track was completed during a studio session.
+Anupa Mistry of Pitchfork characterized the song as "a rose-tinted Afropop gospel, sung in both English and Yoruba, about life in a hard-working Lagos neighborhood with a joyous hook fit for two-stepping in the club."

 Music video

-Background

 The accompanying music video for "Ojuelegba" was directed by Clarence Peters and uploaded to YouTube on 5 January 2015.
 The video features a scene of a bus conductor calling out to passengers to board his vehicle to Ojuelegba; Wizkid is seen boarding the bus.
 B-roll scenes of Ayilara and Itire roads were also included in the cut.
-The video depicts the dramatic and realistic perspective of community life in Ojuelegba.
-It also story-lines Wizkid's upbringing in the town of Ojuelegba and highlights his journey from grass to grace.
-Moreover, the video portrays the message of goodwill and family support needed to ascend during times of hardship.
+The video depicts community life in Ojuelegba, story-lines Wizkid's upbringing, and highlights the singer's journey from grass to grace.
+Additionally, it portrays the message of goodwill and family support needed to ascend during times of hardship.